David Moor: Trial

 The trial, presided over by Mr Justice Hooper, took place at Newcastle Crown Court on 4 April 1999 and concluded on 11 May 1999.
 It was prosecuted by James Goss QC and Moor was defended by Anthony Arlidge QC.
 One key turning point in the case was the exclusion of toxicological evidence regarding the amount of diamorphine given, calling into question whether the final injection had in fact caused death.

 The jury took 65 minutes to find Moor not guilty.
 Mr Justice Hooper awarded the defence team only two-thirds of their costs, because Moor had brought the prosecution on himself by "very silly remarks to the press" and by lying to the NHS and the police.

+Although found not guilty, friends said the stress of the trial took its toll on Moor's health, leading to serious illness, alcohol problems, a divorce and a drink-driving conviction.
+He died of a suspected heart attack, aged 53.

 Reaction

 Michael Wilks, chairman of the British Medical Association's ethics committee, said after the trial that guidelines for doctors were insufficiently clear: "We are no further along the road towards any change in the law on euthanasia [...]
 This case just tells us that doctors who take the law into their own hands, who intend to kill their patients, as it was originally thought that Dr Moor had, are likely to be prosecuted."